iechor/docs/content/desktop/settings/windows.md

 ### WSL Integration

-In WSL 2 mode, you can configure which WSL 2 distributions will have the Docker WSL integration.
+In WSL 2 mode, you can configure which WSL 2 distributions will have the iEchor WSL integration.

 By default, the integration is enabled on your default WSL distribution.